Tanvir000Tonoy/2025/February 2025.md

 studying the course structure and it's basics

 [24.02.2025]
 Today I have visited my swinburne campus , enjoyed redbull for the first time and free chips , burger and so far the best feeling was what I had imagind , really happened in real world.
 Later I have open an account in commonwealth bank , Hawthron branch.
+Highlighting part was I prepared dall for the first time and cooked rice.
+Enjoyed the mean with Costas

+[25.02.2025]
+Cleaned my room , also my cloths too.
+Getting ready for the academic comeback.
+Planning how to be a good student also a good friend.
+Good English speaker :)
 ```
 ```